trajano/nginx-letsencrypt/README.md

 * On first initialization there will be no output for a while, this is because the DHPARAM generation takes quite a bit of time combined with the initial certificate generation.
 * The `worker_processes` value is adjusted automatically to the number of available CPUs from *cgroup*, nginx official image hard codes it to `1`.
 * Due to the nature of nginx and SSL certificates, it is not safe to run this configuration with multiple replicas especially when there are renewals.
 The `worker_processes` value is adjusted automatically to the number of available CPUs allocated though so it can handle more load.
-* `/.well-known/acme-challenge` URI will points to `/tmp/.well-known/acme-challenge` to provides the challenges required by LetsEncrypt for renewals.
+* `/.well-known/acme-challenge` URI will points to `/tmp/.well-known/acme-challenge` to provide the challenges required by LetsEncrypt for renewals.